solid-contrib/Explaining-the-Vision-Panel/articles.md

 * "If Solid could find a way to keep data secure from hackers and ensure that no one would ever be forced to hand over their data, we’d would likely have a good start to a new era of keeping our data safe on the Internet."

 2019-02-22 [Cryptoglobe: Mark Zuckerberg Considering Using Blockchain to Make Facebook More Decentralized](https://www.cryptoglobe.com/latest/2019/02/mark-zuckerberg-considering-using-blockchain-to-make-facebook-more-decentralized/)
+* The issue of decentralization came up when Professor Zittrain asked Zuckerberg his thoughts on Solid, a new project led by Professor Tim Berners-Lee, the inventor of the World Wide Web, that is focused on the idea of "true data ownership."
+Under this protocol, user data is decoupled from apps and held in some kind of "locker" that is under the user's control, which means the user controls who can access this data and also the user is able to avoid the problem of vendor lock-in.

 2019-02-27 [ITWeb: Trends 2019: Time to clean up your data act](https://www.itweb.co.za/content/WnxpEv4D25dvV8XL)
+* He's launched Solid, a project aimed at changing the way Web applications work, resulting in **true data ownership** and improved privacy.

 2019-02-28 [Cryptoglobe: Facebook Reportedly Talking to Exchanges About Listing Its New Cryptocurrency](https://www.cryptoglobe.com/latest/2019/02/facebook-reportedly-talking-to-exchanges-about-listing-its-new-cryptocurrency/)
+* The issue of decentralization came up when Professor Zittrain asked Zuckerberg his thoughts on Solid, a new project led by Professor Tim Berners-Lee, the inventor of the World Wide Web, that is focused on the idea of **"true data ownership."** Under this **protocol**, user data is decoupled from apps and held in some kind of "locker" that is under the user's control, which means the user controls who can access this data and also the user is able to avoid the problem of vendor lock-in.

 2019-01-29 [The Next Web: Digital trends 2019: Every single stat you need to know about the internet](https://thenextweb.com/contributors/2019/01/30/digital-trends-2019-every-single-stat-you-need-to-know-about-the-internet/)
 * Rather, my sense is that privacy concerns, changes in people’s social media preferences and behaviors, and broader fatigue with existing platforms will all combine to inspire a series of new social platforms in 2019, perhaps making use of new innovations like Tim Berners-Lee’s SOLID.